mgrassho/SAPBTP_MBT_Basic/README.md

 ## Task 1 - Project Setup

-In this task we will create a project completly from scratch.
+In this task we will create a project completely from scratch.
 Open a terminal and follow these steps:

 ```zsh